quicwg/qlog/draft-marx-quic-logging-main-schema.md

 field is used).

-### time, rolling_time and reference_time + delta_time {#time-based-fields}
+### time, delta_time and reference_time + relative_time {#time-based-fields}

 There are three main modes for logging time:

 * Include the full timestamp with each event ("time").
 This approach uses the largest amount of characters.
-* Delta-encode each time value on the previously logged value ("rolling_time").
+* Delta-encode each time value on the previously logged value ("delta_time").
   The first event can log the full timestamp.
 This approach uses the least amount of characters.
-* Specify a full "reference_time" timestamp up-front in "common_fields" and include only delta-encoded values based on this reference_time with each event ("delta_time").
+* Specify a full "reference_time" timestamp up-front in "common_fields" and include only relatively-encoded values based on this reference_time with each event ("relative_time").
 This approach uses a medium amount of characters.

 The first option is good for stateless loggers, the second and third for stateful loggers.
 The third option is generally preferred, since it produces smaller files